-The waste/recycling bins must be cleaned and maintained regularly.
+• The waste/recycling bins must be cleaned and maintained regularly.
 Waste/recycling containers must be washed in an area which drains to a Sydney Water approved drainage connection.
-Example of a waste/recycling storage room for a residential flat building containing six dwellings.

 8.1.3 Private Property Access Arrangements

 Council collects waste which is generated by residential land uses - including general waste, recycling and greenwaste.